eHammarstrom/celltomaton/README.md

 # celltomaton

-Go package for generating a one-dimensional Cellular Automaton pattern returned as a 16:9 matrix (for now)
+Go package for generating a one-dimensional Cellular Automaton pattern returned as a matrix.

 ## Usage

-Calling Get requires a width (preferably a 16:9 width, e.g. 900), the rule and an initial array which must have the same length as the given width.
+Provide Get with an initial array, the matrix width will be dependent on the width of this array.
+Final two arguments are the height of the returned matrix and the rule used for generating the matrix rows.

 ## Installation